Addiction And Genetics: Relationship and Role

 How Does Family History Influence Addiction Susceptibility?

 Family history serves as a significant predictor of addiction susceptibility, with genetic factors contributing to a substantial portion of the risk.
 Individuals with close relatives affected by substance use disorders are at a heightened risk themselves, suggesting a heritable component to addiction vulnerability.
-Genetic studies have estimated that approximately 40-60% of the risk for developing addiction is attributed to genetic factors.
+According to Common Comorbidities with Substance Use Disorders Research Report by the National Institutes on Drug Abuse (US); 2020, it is estimated that approximately 40-60% of the risk for developing addiction is attributed to genetic factors.

 How do Environmental Influences Interact with Genetics in Addiction?